I’ve recently re-membered part of me that I’ve kept buried away for far too long.

 If not, is there something that you used to love to do that you’ve nearly forgotten about, that you’ve so buried deep that you need to re-member it again?

 If so notice the stories that you are telling yourself that are stopping you from living that love again.

 “What will you do with one wild and precious life” (Mary Oliver).

 If something I’ve shared here has resonated and you want a blether, please message me!

-If you’d like to experience the wild out-doors with some support Simon and I are running women only 3-day trekking and camping weekends next summer.
+If you’d like to experience the wild out-doors or wild camping with some support, Simon and I are running women only 3-day trekking and camping weekends next summer.
 You can read more here.